centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 **Manage Display Form**

-How does it know that I want my sizes to show up in the drop down?
-The Product Display node is setup to aggregate the various attribute fields into one "Add to Cart form" as pictured here.
+How does it know that I want my sizes to show up in the drop-down?
+The Product Display node is set up to aggregate the various attribute fields into one "Add to Cart form" as pictured here.

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>